 Slow Cooker Brownies

-Ingredients: We couldn’t step away from Le Creme de la Crumb without also mentioning this last recipe for decadent brownies, which can be surprisingly baked in a slow cooker.
-All it takes are flour, unsweetened cocoa powder, semi-sweet chocolate chips, sugar, eggs, and butter.
+Ingredients: We couldn’t step away from Creme de la Crumb without also mentioning this last recipe for decadent brownies, which can be surprisingly baked in a slow cooker.
+All it takes is flour, unsweetened cocoa powder, semi-sweet chocolate chips, sugar, eggs, and butter.

 Slow Cooker Hot Chocolate